Should I Roll My Car Loan Into My Mortgage?

-Before you roll your car loan into a new mortgage if you're in need of a new or more lifestyle-friendly vehicle.
+You can roll your current car loan into a new mortgage if you're in need of a new or more lifestyle-friendly vehicle.
 Before doing this, however, it's essential that you understand the effect that compounding interest will have on your loan amount.

 This table illustrates how paying off a car loan over a long term, even with a low interest rate, can really cost you a lot, much more than a regular secured car loan.